agoragames/leaderboard-coffeescript/README.md

 #### Optional member data notes

-If you use optional member data, the use of the `remove_members_in_score_range` will leave data around in the member data hash.
+If you use optional member data, the use of the `removeMembersInScoreRange` or `removeMembersOutsideRank` methods will leave data around in the member data hash.
 This is because the internal Redis method, `zremrangebyscore`, only returns the number of items removed.
 It does not return the members that it removed.

 #### Leaderboard request options